-When infected with ransomware, all files on local PCs and servers connected to the network are encypted – meaning users are unable to access them.
-This type of malware is called “ransomware” because it holds files or PCs to ransom, demaning a payment (in this case bitcoins worth around $300 per infected device) to unlock them.
+When infected with ransomware, all files on local PCs and servers connected to the network are encrypted – meaning users are unable to access them.
+This type of malware is called “ransomware” because it holds files or PCs to ransom, demanding a payment (in this case bitcoins worth around $300 per infected device) to unlock them.

 The only way to really deal with ransomware, is to be prepared.
 If you find yourself with it and you haven’t taken steps to back up your data or protect yourself, you are unfortunately going to have to decide whether you can carry on without access to your data, or if you want to take the chance paying the ransom and hoping you get your files back.

 Six ways you can prevent your business succumbing to ransomware

 1. Carefully check all emails you receive for red flags